Instacart Logo

 Instacart Logo 2012

 The emblem is concise.
 It contains just one word – “Instacart.”
-The lettering is in the calligraphic, straightforward script where each character is connected to adjacent characters.
+The lettering is in a straightforward calligraphic script, with each character connected to adjacent ones.
 Though the design style imitates handwritten text, the letters are vertical instead of slanted, distinguishing the logo from similar ones.
 And the “I” looks fanciful, looking more like an “l,” a hinge, the handle of a grocery bag, or from a shopping bag.
 The last “t” has a miniature leaf.
 It is located at the top right.

 2017 – 2022